SOCIAL PROTECTION MONITOR

-The Social Protection Monitor presents the latest global social protection policy trends based on media announcements.
-This update covers January to June 2019.
+The Social Protection Monitor presents the latest policy trends based on media announcements on social protection measures.
+This update covers January 2010 to December 2019.

 Social protection measures by region

 ALERT!
 Adjustment reforms:

 |Tightening eligibility criteria||14|

 Developments by components of the social protection floor